 In addition, under certain circumstances arising out of or related to a proxy contest or threatened proxy contest or the nomination of directors by an activist stockholder, a change in the composition of a majority of our Board of Directors may (1) trigger the requirement that we make an offer to repurchase all of our outstanding 2023 Notes at a price equal to 100% of the principal and unpaid interest on such Notes, (2) constitute a change in control under the terms of our severance plans, which provide for payment of severance if a covered executive officer is subject to an involuntary termination within 3 months prior to or 24 months after a change in control of the Company and (3) constitute a change in control under the terms of certain of the Company's equity award grants and equity plans for its employees, and depending on the terms of the award or plan, may result in the accelerated vesting of such award.
-In the event we were required to offer to repurchase all of the Notes, which as of June 30, 2017, we had cash, cash equivalents, and marketable securities of \$135.6 million.
+In the event we were required to offer to repurchase all of the 2023 Notes, which as of September 30, 2017 had an aggregate outstanding principal of approximately \$241.0 million, we would be required to obtain additional financing.
+As of September 30, 2017, we had cash, cash equivalents, and marketable securities of \$168.2 million.
 We cannot assure stockholders that we would be able to timely obtain such financing on commercially reasonable terms, if at all.
-To the extent that additional capital is raised through the sale of equity or equity-linked securities, the issuance of those securities could result in substantial dilution for our current stockholders.
-Furthermore, the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common stock to decline and existing stockholders may not agree with our financing plans or the terms of such financings.
+To the extent that additional capital is raised through the sale of equity or equity-linked securities, the issuance of those securities could result in substantial dilution for our current stockholders may not agree with our financing plans or the terms of our current stockholders.
+Furthermore, the issuance of additional securities, whether equity or debt, by us, or the possibility of such financings.
 We also could be required to seek funds through arrangements with partners or otherwise that may require us to relinquish rights to our intellectual property, our product candidates or otherwise agree to terms unfavorable to us.
-The occurrence of any of the foregoing events could materially adversely affect our business.
+The occurrence of any